DragonSenses/Curiosity/TypeScript/6. Type Manipulation/1-generics.md

 }
 ```

-When we do, the compiler will give us an error that we’re using the `.length `member of `arg`, but nowhere have we said that arg has this member.
+When we do, the compiler will give us an error that we're using the `.length `member of `arg`, but nowhere have we said that arg has this member.
 Remember, we said earlier that these type variables stand in for any and all types, so someone using this function could have passed in a num`ber instead, which does not have a `.length` member.

-Let’s say that we’ve actually intended this function to work on arrays of `Type` rather than `Type` directly.
-Since we’re working with arrays, the `.length` member should be available.
+Let's say that we've actually intended this function to work on arrays of `Type` rather than `Type` directly.
+Since we're working with arrays, the `.length` member should be available.
 We can describe this just like we would create arrays of other types:

 ```ts
 function loggingIdentity<Type>(arg: Type[]): Type[] {